krisster/MLDM_project/README.md

 - **transactions_train.csv** - the training data, consisting of the purchases each customer for each date, as well as additional information.
 Duplicate rows correspond to multiple purchases of the same item.

 **Your task is to predict the article_ids each customer will purchase during the 7-day period immediately after the training data period**

+### Project progress

+- **Nov, 19** - the intermidiate report where we make statistics according to data and evaluate KMeans
+- **Dec, 1** - the data cut and evaluation of model according topopular item list